zhangzhichao19020123/Motion4D2/README.md

 ## Viusal Effects
 ### Displayments of the Motion4D Models
 Just open the file index.html to view the visual effects and introduction.
+The videos are restored in ./data.

-## Setup
+## stage one Setup
 ### Requirements

 ```shell